 Now, we’ll really dig into what makes up the 314CE.

-One of the first things you're likely to notice about this Grand Auditorium guitar is its beautiful West African ebony fingerboard and matching ebony bridge.
+One of the first things you’ll likely notice about this Grand Auditorium guitar is its beautiful West African ebony fingerboard and matching ebony bridge.
 Ebony is a naturally slick, highly playable fingerboard material.
-(If you want to learn more about ebony fingerboards, check out this interesting video.)
+(If you want to learn more about ebony fingerboards, check out this interesting video.
 The fingerboard is adorned with tasteful inlays made out of Italian acrylic gemstone, and the Taylor nickel tuners have an impressive 17:1 ratio.

-The nut is made of black graphite, which is a material that has the advantage of being naturally lubricated -- you won't have to worry about strings getting stuck at the nut.
+The nut is made of black graphite, which is a material that has the advantage of being naturally lubricated — you won’t have to worry about strings getting stuck in the nut.
 The saddle is micarta, a quality composite that is dense enough to avoid string notches over time.
 The binding is black plastic.

 Finish-wise, the 314CE acoustic-electric guitar is designed for both looks and playability.
 The satin finish is designed to feel great in your hands.
 In particular, the satin neck is ideal if you plan to play quickly or need to be able to move up and down the neck with ease.
 Plus, the satin finish looks great under stage lights.

 Electronics are a vital part of any acoustic-electric guitar.
 Luckily, this Grand Auditorium comes equipped with Taylor’s renowned electronics system, the Expression System 2.
 This system has a pickup that’s behind the saddle instead of under it.
 Since it isn’t overly compressed, it can capture sound much more fully and naturally than most under-saddle piezos can.